underpig1/neuron-lang/docs/source/ref.md

 ```javascript
 [myObject => parameters]
 ```
-Functions can also take parameters, prefixed with a `#` and the parameter number:
+Functions can also take parameters, prefixed with `#` and followed by their parameter number:
 ```javascript
 absoluteValue {
   return([math.abs => #0]); // #0 defines the first parameter passed